electron/forge/README.md

 You can set `electronPackagerConfig` with **any** of the options from [Electron Packager](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md).

-**NOTE:** You can also set your `forge` config property of your package.json to point to a JS file the exports the config object:
+**NOTE:** You can also set your `forge` config property of your package.json to point to a JS file that exports the config object:

 ```js
 {